 Body odors come out in many different ways.
 Some people may smell bad enough to repel crowds, while others may have fruity bad breath that stops them from having simple conversations.
 What causes body odor?
 Keep reading to find out.

 A person is said to have body odor if their bodies are producing a scent that others find unpleasant.

 Body odor typically starts when a person reaches puberty because of changing hormones.
 With hormonal body odor, it’s easy to scrub it away in the shower.
-However, long-term body odor may be more common among people who are overweight, those who eat spicy meals, and people with specific medical conditions.
+However, long-term body odor or sudden changes in body odor may be more common among people who are overweight, those who eat spicy meals, and people with specific medical conditions.
 Hyperhidrosis, or excessive sweating, is also a condition that could be one of the causes of body odor.

 Sometimes body odor is caused by sweat glands.
 There are two kinds of sweat glands located throughout a person’s body: the eccrine and apocrine glands.
 Both glands open directly onto the surface of your body when your temperature rises, and they release fluid to cool the body.
 This fluid is usually odorless and typically evaporates over time.